kolkhis/tech-notes/git/remove_file_from_history.md

 ```bash
 git filter-repo --path path/to/file --invert-paths
 ```

 * `--path path/to/file`: The file you want to remove
 * `--invert-paths`: Inverts filtering logic, which means everything *except* the specified file is kept.

-Then force push.
+Then force push (if your unwanted file is in the remote repo).
 ```bash
 git push origin main --force --all
 ```

-Optionally, clean up old references so that nothing is referencing the deleted file.
+This step is optional, but cleans up old references so that nothing is referencing the deleted file.
 ```bash
 rm -rf .git/refs/original
 git reflog expire --expire=now --all